-Cancellation/Alteration of Course Offerings - Pittsburgh Institute of Aeronautics reserves the right to alter, including cancel, course offerings if enrollments, resources and/or other circumstances do not meet criteria as determined by judgment of the Administration.
+Cancellation/Alteration of Course Offerings - Pittsburgh Institute of Aeronautics reserves the right to alter, including cancel, course offerings if resources and/or other circumstances do not meet criteria as determined by judgment of the Administration.
 In such instances, PIA will make every effort to offer the student an alternate and equally appropriate sequence of courses.
 If such an alternate sequence is not available, the student will be required to take a one-term break in training and register for the next set of available courses leading to his/her program completion.
+In rare circumstances that a term of courses would not be offered two times consecutively, the student will be provided the opportunity to cancel or continue their enrollment until the course is offered again.
+This notification would be sent to student by email and within their PIA student portal.
+The confirmation will be provided in writing by the student after completing the necessary documentation provided in the initial course cancellation communication.
+Students who would withdraw due to this circumstance would have all monies paid to the school be refunded except the registration fee.